supreme-fiend/scheduleMaster/README.md

 Grade 9 Project- Pranay Venkatesh (BloodshedThrone), 2015-16.

 *************************************************************************************************************************************
-The content in this repository are under the ownership of Pranay Venkatesh (BloodshedThrone 2015-16) and distribution of this content is free under CC 2.0 https://creativecommons.org/licenses/by/2.0/
+The content in this repository are under the ownership of Pranay Venkatesh (SupremeFiend) and distribution of this content is free under CC 2.0 https://creativecommons.org/licenses/by/2.0/
 **************************************************************************************************************************************